dillerwin/ExtJS-custom-components/README.md

 # ExtJS-custom-components
-Generic copies of custom ExtJS components I have built over the course of my work
+Genericized copies of custom ExtJS components I have built over the course of my work